cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeRegressor-sparkcompute.md

 **path:** Path of the FileSet to load the model from.

-**features:** A comma-separated sequence of fields for regression.
-Features to be used, must be of simple type.
+**featuresToInclude:** A comma-separated sequence of fields for Decision Tree Regression.
+Features to be used, must be from one of the following type: int, long, float or double.
+Both *featuresToInclude* and *featuresToExclude* fields annot be specified.

+**featuresToExclude:** A comma-separated sequence of fields to be excluded when calculating prediction.
+If empty, all the fields will be considered for calculating  prediction.
+Both *featuresToInclude* and *featuresToExclude* fields cannot be specified.

 **predictionField:** The field on which to set the prediction.
 It will be of type double.